Ortega y Gasset Awards

 The Ortega y Gasset Journalism Awards are named after the Spanish philosopher and journalist José Ortega y Gasset.
 The awards were created by the newspaper El País in 1984.

+Categories

 Every year, these awards are given to those whose work has shown "a remarkable defense of freedom, independence, honesty and professional rigor as essential virtues of journalism".
 The awards were originally divided in four categories: